SuperShadowPlay/MCPD/README.md

 <sup>Install them with pip on the command line.</sup>

+## THIS IS OLD CODE

+If you have trouble I'd be willing to help you out, but set your expectations very low.
+I think I was 13 when I wrote this.

 ## Before Running
 Make sure you have edited `MCPDConfig.py` to your liking, or